Franklyn-dotcom/weather-data-collection/README.md

 As an additional (non-challenge) feature, I created a user input to add another city and a streamline pipeline with a push event that runs a test on the application and run the application itself.

 ![automate-script](/Images/automate-success.png)

+## Resources
+- [Unittest Python](https://youtu.be/6tNS--WetLI?si=RgDeMntzNDryw_gn): Learn more about testing in python
+- [OpenWeather API](https://openweathermap.org/api): Learn more about OpenWeather API